mariastenquist/bloccit/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+YAY!!!

+Made with my mentor, Michael, at [Bloc](http://bloc.io).

 Things you may want to cover: